wpmetabox/docsv2/docs/extensions/mb-blocks.md

 A block ID can only contain lowercase alphanumeric characters and dashes, and must begin with a letter.
 It doesn't accept underscores, i.e. `my_block` won't work, but `my-block` will work.

 :::

+### `version`

+The block version.
+This version number is also used to enqueue CSS and Javascript file to avoid browser caching.

 ### `icon`